 “The Church is waiting—creation is waiting—the angels in heaven are waiting—the wonderful day when the Lord, King of Kings, Messiah, Wonderful Counselor, and the Prince of Peace will be with us on earth again—restoring all things–and all nations will worship him in Jerusalem–a praise in all the earth because his Jewish people have finally been redeemed forever.”5

-Dr. Brighton held back the tear forming in the corner of her eye as she looked up from reading Dr. Simon’s lecture.
-Noticing one student with a scowl on his face, chin raised high in defiance then walked out followed by another and then another.
+Dr. Brighton held back the tear forming in the corner of her eye as she looked up from reading Dr. Simon’s lecture, noticing one student with a scowl on his face, chin raised high in defiance, who then walked out followed by another and then another.
 She remained quiet as they walked out for she had expected at least one to do so.